Denver at a glance

 2022 |

-In March 2022, a federal jury reached a $14 million settlement with 12 activists claiming police misconduct during protests following George Floyd's murder in Minneapolis.
-In June 2020, a dozen injured activists filed a civil suit claiming that the Denver Police Department (DPD) used excessive force and unnecessary acts of violence against them during a protest against police brutality and racial injustice.
-This led a federal judge to issue a temporary injunction barring the DPD from using tear gas, plastic bullets, flash-bang grenades and other "less-than-lethal" force unless approved by a senior officer in response to specific acts of violence.
-After a three-week trial, a jury ruled in favor of the activists, asserting that the DPD were improperly trained in response tactics.
-The lawsuit notes that while Denver had previously settled civil complaints due to police violence during protests responding to George Floyd’s murder, this was the first in the nation to go to trial. |
+In March 2022, a federal jury awarded $14 million to twelve activists who claimed police misconduct in Denver, Colorado, during protests following George Floyd’s murder.
+In June 2020, a dozen activists filed a civil suit claiming that the Denver Police Department used excessive force during protests against police brutality and racial injustice.
+A federal judge issued a temporary injunction barring the Police Department from using tear gas, plastic bullets, flash-bang grenades, and other “less-than-lethal” force unless approved by a senior officer in response to specific acts of violence.
+After a three-week trial, a jury ruled in favor of the activists.
+While Denver had previously settled civil complaints due to police violence during the 2020 protests, this was the first in the nation to go to trial. |

 Policy changes